-* Lilly to seek approval for drug next year, based on studies
+* Lilly to seek approval for drug next year, based on

 * Says superior in study to Byetta, metformin, Januvia

 late-stage clinical trials to three other widely used medicines